 For example, an 8-week study including over 2,000 participants on an 800-calorie diet found that men lost 16% more weight than women, with relative weight loss of 11.8% in men and 10.3% in women (

-Yet, while men tended to lose weight quicker than women, the study did not analyze gender-based differences in the ability to maintain weight loss.
+Yet, while men tended to lose weight quicker than women, the study didn’t analyze gender-based differences in the ability to maintain weight loss.

 One of the many bodily changes that occur with aging is alterations in body composition — fat mass increases and muscle mass decreases.